-Meryl Kenny is Senior Lecturer in Gender and Politics at the University of Edinburgh, and Deputy Director of Learning and Teaching for the School of Social and Political Science.
+Meryl Kenny is Senior Lecturer in Gender and Politics at the University of Edinburgh, Deputy Director of Learning and Teaching for the School of Social and Political Science, and Co-Director of the Centre on Constitutional Change (2021-22).
 She joined the subject area of Politics and International Relations in August 2015, having held previous positions at the University of Leicester and the University of New South Wales (Sydney, Australia).

-At Edinburgh, Meryl convenes the Gender Politics Research Group, which hosts the genderpol blog (@genderpol on Twitter).
+At Edinburgh, Meryl also convenes the Gender Politics Research Group (in Semester 2, 2021/22), which hosts the genderpol blog (@genderpol on Twitter).
 She sits on the steering group of the University's genderED initiative.
 She is also a member of the steering group of the cross-party Women5050 campaign for legal gender quotas in Scotland.

-Meryl is Co-Director of the Feminism and Institutionalism International Network (FIIN), based at Edinburgh; Associate Editor of The British Journal of Politics & International Relations; and sits on the editorial board of Political Studies Review.
+Meryl is Co-Director of the Feminism and Institutionalism International Network (FIIN), based at Edinburgh, and co-editor of the book series Studies in Feminist Institutionalism with Oxford University Press .
+She was Associate Editor of The British Journal of Politics & International Relations (2019-21) and Scottish Affairs (2015-19); and currently sits on the editorial advisory boards of Political Studies Review and Politics & Gender.
 In 2021, she received the UK Political Studies Association's Richard Rose Prize, awarded to a younger scholar who has made a distinctive contribution to the study of British politics.

 Working with Honours students, Meryl designed and runs the course 'Understanding Gender in the Contemporary World' (Pre-Honours), which provides an introduction to gender for students from across the University.